 Volunteer

 Volunteers are vital to our work.
-Every seed planted, weed pulled, and tomato harvested happens because people dedicated volunteers who show up to serve our community.
 Whether you’re a seasoned gardener or completely new to growing food, there’s a place for you here.
+Our current Work & Learn hours are on Tuesdays, Thursdays, and Saturdays.
+There are lots of ways to contribute.

 What We Do Together